circleci/circleci-docs/jekyll/_cci2/local-cli.md

 - Query CircleCI's API
 - Create, publish, view and manage Orbs

-This document will cover the installation and usage of the CLI tool.
+This document will cover the installation and usage of the CLI tool. **Note:** the new CLI is currently not available on server installations of CircleCI.
+The legacy CLI does work in Server and can be installed.
+Read more below: TODO:

 * TOC
 {:toc}